synchronizing/httpq/docs/source/writeups/state-machine.rst

     ...
     resp = httpq.Response()
-    while resp.step_state() != httpq.state.BODY:
+    while resp.state != httpq.state.BODY:
         resp.feed(s.recv(10))
     ...

-The method in which we use to step the state machine (and in turn receive the current state of the message) is ``step_state``.
-This method returns the current state of the message, and can be used to determine how to handle the data as it comes in.
-For the sake of example, if we print out the current state of the message and its buffer we would see the following output:
+The property `state` returns the current state of the message, and can be used to determine how to handle the data as it comes in.
+For the sake of example, let's print out the current state of the message and its internal buffer:

 .. code-block:: python

     ...
     resp = httpq.Response()
-    while resp.step_state() != httpq.state.BODY:
+    while resp.state != httpq.state.BODY:
         print(resp.state, resp.buffer)
         resp.feed(s.recv(10))